 The colour orange has everything to do with happiness and energy.
 Just the kind of vibe you experience at a wedding.
-An incarnation of Goddess Durga is Kushmanda.
+An incarnation of Goddess Durga is Brahmacharini.
 The luminosity and brightness of this Devi, with her bewitching smile, light up the sun.
 She is powerful enough to live in the Sun and its wondrous shades of orange.
 That’s why orange is a part of the 9 colours of Navratri!

-This year, orange is the colour of the first day of Navratri.
+This year, orange is the colour of the second day of Navratri.
 But we decided to go a step further and help out all the brides-to-be with some orange inspiration.
 Here are 9 gorgeous orange bridal wear options for your special day:

 1. This burnt orange lehenga is adorned tiny french knots along with shaded marigolds in orange and myriad hues of yellow.
 This look is enhanced with an ombre veil and a touch of drama added by the puffed sleeves.
 How pretty!

 2. This Anita Dongre orange and grey lehenga is nothing short of a dream-come-true for a bride.
 It’s vibrant, heavily embellished but without going overboard and honestly, perfect for the wedding day!

 Image Source: Dominika Mie Chowska

 3. The combination of red and orange is a personal favourite and when designed correctly, it can do wonders in terms of making heads turn.
 If you are looking to make a statement at your mehendi ceremony, go with a red and orange sharara.

 4. Ombre for the win!
 The subtle sunset shading is definitely something different.
 A rather quintessential lehenga cut has been accentuated with intricate embroidery work and emerald jewellery that adds acts as the perfect contrast to the outfit.